 We had this amazing house with two pools, a gym, and a movie theater only 15 minutes from downtown Austin.

 But, I wasn’t any happier.
-Yet, it cost about $20,000 per month including the mortgage, interest, pool maintenance, “landscaping” (you can’t just get the lawn mowed on a 10,000 square foot house apparently), and never-ending repairs of our seven air conditioning units.
+The house cost $20,000 per month including the mortgage, interest, pool maintenance, “landscaping team” (you can’t just get the lawn mowed on a 10,000 square foot house apparently), and never-ending repairs of our seven air conditioning units.